-Landlords must notify the local authority building control team before work starts and must ensure that it is either carried out or inspected by an NICEIC qualified electrician.
+Landlords must notify the local authority building control team before work starts and must ensure that it is either carried out or inspected by a NICEIC qualified electrician.

-Smoke and Carbon Monoxide Alarm (England) Regulations 2015
+Smoke and Carbon Monoxide Alarm (Amendment) Regulations 2022

 Furniture and Furnishing (Fire) (Safety) Regulations 1988 as amended in 1989 and 1993